Demand Response Program

-EBCE’s pilot will operate from the date of account enrollment in June through October 31, 2018.
-EBCE will notify customer by 4:00 p.m. on a day-ahead basis when a PDP event will occur the next day.
+EBCE will call its own event days, up to 15 total in 2019.
+EBCE will notify customer by 4:00 p.m. on a day-ahead basis when an event will occur the next day.

 g.
 Event Cancellation: PG&E may initiate the cancellation of a PDP event before 4:00 p.m. the day-ahead of a noticed PDP event.
 If PG&E cancels an event, it will count the cancelled event toward the PDP limits.

 EBCE's program will operate under these same conditions.